michelecomfort/birthday-calendar-ui/README.md

 This application was built with `create-react-app`.

-### Set Up

-Fork + clone down this repo.

-Run `npm install` to install dependencies for the repo.

-Run `npm start` to start up your React server.

-Run `npm run cypress` to start up the Cypress testing server.

 ### Expectations / Rules

 Build a React App that displays the birthdays of the Turing community!